-- "The Versa is neither fast nor flashy, but it's commendably roomy.
-This is a small car that can actually comfortably seat two adults in back." -- Kelley Blue Book
+- "The Versa is commendably roomy, and folding rear seatbacks add versatility.
+In both Sedan and 5-door forms this is a small car that can comfortably seat two full-size adults in back." -- Kelley Blue Book

 Next Steps: Nissan Versa

-- Find low financing rates for the Nissan Versa
+- View the best prices for the 2015 Nissan Versa

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2015 Nissan Versa

 - Search used Nissan Versa for sale (8,917 listings)

 - See Affordable Subcompact Cars rankings